hajducsekb/rvgl-points-calculator/README.md

 ### Listed Sessionlogs

 This determines the number of sessionlogs that you can pick from (this is listed based on last creation date).

+## Bug Reports

+I expect there to be a few bugs at the very least with the HTML file, since not all sessionlogs are the same, and the app is also quite versatile.
+If you encounter one, please report it using one of the following:

+- Issue Tracker
+- Discord (`hajducsekb#3604`)
+- Telegram (`@hajducsekb`)